MarkAustinGrow/Angus-vibe/codebase_documentation.md

 2. Tracks uploaded videos in a YouTube table in Supabase
 3. Retrieves and stores YouTube comments in the Supabase database for analysis
 4. Responds to YouTube comments using OpenAI-generated responses
-5. Analyzes music using the Sonoteller API and stores results in Supabase
+5. Analyzes music using the OpenAI API and stores results in Supabase

 ## System Architecture